thehenchnerd

 Modern Day Gym Culture

 During my early gym years, my friend Damien and me were lucky enough to find a traditional iron pounding gym.
 There was no air conditioning within this gym, the music was pure trance classics (well… modern at the time), the emerging culture of mobile phones were banned and visitors learned to train hard the correct way.
-As always, some funny gym characters always existed… not to today’s extent.

 The gym was owned and primarily operated by one man.
 This gent got more people into shape than anyone I’ve personally met.
 He: